matthewlinton/Ancile/README.md

 ## Thanks
 ### A special thanks to everyone that helped to improve Ancile
 #### Partners
-Scalar
+Mixplate, Scalar

 #### Contributors
-aekotra, HeavyBeefCurtain, Mixplate, noxxius88, TiagoTiago, ucantdothatontvew
+aekotra, HeavyBeefCurtain, Jean Belga, marineIguana, noxxius88, TiagoTiago, ucantdothatontvew

 ### Thank you to everyone that helped create Aegis-voat
 #### Creators